 To study medicine in Rome, Italy for example will cost between $200 – $4000 per year.
 This is dependent on your parents’ earnings but it is inclusive of all students no matter where they are from.

 This is a far cry from the $10k per year for an in-state college in the US.
 You do of course have to consider accommodation and living costs.
-However, most colleges have on campus accommodation which is also subsidized.
+However, most colleges have on-campus accommodation which is also subsidized.

-Ireland is the only native English speaking country in the EU since the UK left in 2021.
+Ireland is the only native English-speaking country in the EU since the UK left in 2021.
 It has one of the best education systems in the world.
 Their government has invested greatly in the education system with 7 Universities for a population of 4 million.

-As a non-EU citizen your tuition fees could be in excess of $20k.
+As a non-EU citizen, your tuition fees could be in excess of $20k.
 However, the path to becoming a doctor is much shorter.

-Accommodation in Irish Universities is generally on campus (however it is not mandatory for freshman, unlike a lot of US schools).
+Accommodation in Irish Universities is generally on campus (however it is not mandatory for freshmen, unlike a lot of US schools).
 You will find that it must be paid per semester and not monthly.

 You also must acquire a student Visa, which shows you have a place in a college, have paid your tuition fees, have access to money to fund your stay, and have private medical insurance.

 The other way to offset some of the cost is to apply for an International Scholarship.
-These can be government run or specific to a particular college.
+These can be government-run or specific to a particular college.
 If you do some research, you can find that many International Scholarships cover all tuition fees and some of your board and living costs.